Versa-Sketch/project-bible-way/BOOKS_API_SPECIFICATION.md

 - Highlights are ordered by creation date (newest first)
 - If `user_id` query parameter is not provided, highlights for the authenticated user are returned
 - If `user_id` is provided, highlights for that specific user are returned
+- `block_id` may be null if the highlight is not associated with a specific block
 - `chapter_id` may be null if the highlight is not associated with a specific chapter

 ---